Treating Coccydynia Pain Condition

 Chances of Self-Healing With No Medical Intervention

-Most cases of Coccydynia are resolved within a few weeks time with little to no medical intervention.
+Most cases of Coccydynia are resolved within a few weeks with little to no medical intervention.
 However, if the pain persists well beyond the average benchmark then medical intervention becomes necessary.
 In Coccydynia as with many other ailments, the key to successful treatment lies in early diagnosis.
 Common symptoms like soreness disappear over time and are not of much concern, prolonged symptoms should be taken seriously and medical advice should be sought out at the earliest possible moment.

 Early Diagnosis of Coccydynia